alexbaranov43/photo-view-application/README.md

 * Click the Photo Viewer logo in the top left corner to see all of the photos.

+* BUTTON GUIDE:

-* LEGEND GUIDE: Grayscale Index shows all of photos in grayscale and paginated.
+* Grayscale Index shows all of photos in grayscale and paginated.
 Color Index shows all of photos in color and paginated.

 * Grayscale Photos shows all of the filtered photos by dimension in gray scale.
 Color Photos shows all of the filtered photos in color.